second-hand / one-off items

 * Various Artists: Five Minutes to Midnight 10" EP (Mississippi).
 6-song EP of wonderful gospel music, including Missionary Mamie Sample's " This May Be the Last Time" & Rev. R. Henderson's "Stop Living on Me."
 Vinyl clean, cover has a paper tear of approx. 1/3" (that is, one-third of an inch) at top right. $8

 * Various Artists: Get Your Ass in the Water and Swim Like Me!
 Narrative Poetry from the Black Oral Tradition LP (Rounder Records).
 Collection of ribald "toasts" recorded by folklorist/photographer/filmmaker/documentarian/etc. Bruce Jackson.
 Includes tales such as the Signifying Monkey, Titanic, Stackolee, & the celebrated Dance of the Freaks.
 Issued mid-1970s, I believe?
 Vinyl is pretty clean, just a few spots.
 Similarly the cover has minor wear on the corners & just a touch of mild discoloration (rubbing?) in a couple places.
-Insert booklet present & in good condition. $30
+Insert booklet present & in good condition. $30 ON HOLD

 * Various Artists: Giants of Country Blues Guitar, 1967-81: Legendary Blues Artists in Informal Settings LP (Wolf Records).
 Heavy lineup: Jack Owens (4 songs), Sam Chatmon (3 songs), Mott Willis (3 songs), Eugene Powell (3 songs), Son House (1 song), Furry Lewis (1 song), Mager Johnson (1 song).
 Recording quality variable, as suggested by the title.
 Vinyl very clean.
 Cover is in loose shrink with a hype sticker about the album being an award winner (this is on the cover, not the shrink), minor corner wear, otherwise clean. $45